Skip to main content

 A Doctor's Quest

 "Two of my cystic fibrosis patients died within a week of each other.
-I decided that I couldn't continue to hold the hands of young boys and girls without personally trying to affect this illness," recalls Dr. Ramsey.
+I decided that I couldn't continue to hold the hands of young boys and girls without personally trying to affect this illness," recalls Ramsey.

 While still caring for patients, she became deeply committed to researching cystic fibrosis (CF), a genetic disease that attacks the respiratory and digestive systems.